alexander-ding/nn-flowchart/README.md

 ## Features

-- Fast visual drag-and-drop experimentation of neural network architectures
+- Use the simple drag-and-drop UI to define neural network architecture
-- In-browser training and testing
+- Train and test in the browser with Tensorflow.js
-- Supports model downloading
+- Save your model and share the permalink
-- Save your model and share the link
+- Download your model as a Tensorflow.js JSON file

 ## Getting Started